Fuco1/.emacs.d/README.md

 * projects: directory with git submodules of the packages I maintain (I live on the bleeding edge :)
 * site-lisp: extra elisp functions not yet bundled in a package
 * themes: holds my theme (modified tango)
+* vendor: packages not available from `package.el` archives